danstonedev/pt-ehr-simulator/README.md

 - **Modern form components**: Object-based API with comprehensive validation
 - **Professional error handling**: Appropriate logging for production debugging

-Start developing immediately with no environment setup required! 🎉
+Start developing immediately with no environment setup required.

-## 🤖 Optional AI Integration
+## 🤖 Optional AI integration

 You can configure an external AI HTTP endpoint (any provider) by setting one of: